-The resident and employer surveys were conducted via random population or business sample.
-Therefore, analyses of those samples are representative of the respective populations.
-Additionally, a portion of the participants in the resident survey were members of the underserved population or were transit users (or both), so the above number of completed surveys by groups exceeds the 856 completed surveys due to overlap.
+A total of 856 surveys were completed by residents, underserved populations, and employers.
+A portion of the participants in the resident survey were members of the underserved population, so the number of completed surveys reported by groups exceeds the 856 completed surveys due to overlap.